Tyan Booth

-Tyan Booth (born 20 March 1983) is a British former professional boxer who competed from 2005 to 2017.
-He has challenged once for the European Union middleweight title against Grzegorz Proksa in 2010, and at national level competed for Midlands Area welterweight and super-welterweight titles in 2007 and 2009, and the English super-welterweight title in 2013, respectively.
+Benjamin Tyan Booth is a British professional boxer and YouTuber.
+He challenged once for the European Union middleweight title against Grzegorz Proksa in 2010, and at national level competed for Midlands Area welterweight and super-welterweight titles in 2007 and 2009, and the English super-welterweight title in 2013, respectively.
+He is the reigning Black Country White Collar Boxing light-heavyweight world champion.

 Early life

-Tyan Patrick Booth was born on 20 March 1983 in Nottingham, Nottinghamshire, England, 44 miles south of Sheffield.
+Tyan Booth was born in Nottingham, England.
 Booth's father is Black British, while his mother is White British, making him mixed-race.
 Booth had high ambitions for himself after moving from Nottingham to be based in Sheffield, to which Booth stated: "I've made a few sacrifices for my boxing to get where I am [...]
 I gave up a nice home in Nottingham to sleep on a few floors in Sheffield so I could be close to the [Wincobank gym]."
 When Booth was growing up, he admired Naseem Hamed and Johnny Nelson.